Daniel D’Esposito, Executive Director (on sabbatical)

 Email: email@example.com; PGP Key

-Basheer Al Zoughbi, Researcher and Project Manager for Middle East
+Basheer Al Zoughbi, Regional Manager for the Middle East

 Basheer AlZoughbi research interests lie in public international law branches especially international human rights law, IHL, international criminal law, state responsibility law, and international diplomatic law.
-He has pursued an LL.M in European Union Law (Reading-UK), M.A in Human Rights Law (Malta), M.A in International Relations Management (Milano-Italy).
-He has worked with several local and international organisations, including Facilitate Global (UK) and the Applied Research Institute-Jerusalem (Palestine).
-At HURIDOCS, Basheer coordinates documentation and research work relating to the Arab world.
-He is based in Bethlehem.
+He has pursued an LL.M in European Union Law (Reading-UK), M.A in Human Rights Law (Malta), M.A in International Relations Management (Milano-Italy) and a postgraduate certificate in Peace studies (University of Innsbruck) and has been published by Al Jazeera Centre for Studies, the Arab Center for Research and Policy Studies, Cambridge Scholars Publishing and the Canadian Journal of Peace and Conflict Studies.